mui/material-ui/docs/data/material/guides/custom-component/custom-component.md

 ## Introduction

-Material UI provides a powerful theming feature that lets you to add your own component to the theme as if it is one of the built-in components.
+Material UI provides a powerful theming feature that lets you to add your own component to the theme as if it's one of the built-in components.

-One use case of doing this would be to build a component library on top of Material UI for multiple projects.
-Then your users can use your components with the same theming feature as Material UI components.
+If you are building a component library on top of Material UI, you can follow the step-by-step guide below on how to create a custom component that is themable across multiple projects.

+Otherwise, you can skip the step-by-step guide and use the [template](#template) as a starting point for your component.

 :::info
 You don't need to connect your component to the theme if you are only using it in a single project.